By Michele Colopy, Program Director, Pollinator Stewardship Council

 Give carpenter bees a bee house

-Purchase or make a carpenter bee house and hang it near where the bees are flying or trying to make a nest.
-Let the bees fill up the tubes or holes in the bee house.
+Purchase or make a bee house that includes solid wood boards and hang it near where the bees are flying or trying to make a nest.

 At the end of November, move that native bee house to the far end of your property, posting it to a fence or tree.
 When the carpenter bees emerge next year that will be the home they return to.